 The U.S. Consumer Product Safety Commission surveys a small sample of hospitals to collect information about product injuries including those at amusement parks.
 However, interestingly enough, this survey does not include incidents from the nation’s most popular theme parks including Walt Disney World and Universal Orlando.
 A report from the CPSC dated September 7, 2005 revealed that there were 3,400 reported accidents at amusement parks in 2004.
 The CPSC report also provides an overview of what states are doing or not doing to inspect amusement park rides and accidents.
 Some sources indicate that the real number of injuries and deaths is much higher, exceeding 11,000 injuries per year and increasing.

-Over 270,000,000 people visit amusement parks each year in the United States.
+Over 270,000,000 people visit amusement parks each year in the United States and according to some people amusement parks are getting more dangerous.
 Accident data for most amusement parks is particularly a well guarded secret.
 When lawsuits are filed, many times strict confidential settlements are requested.
 Not so surprisingly Florida’s theme parks, which account for 20% of all U.S. amusement park business, are exempt from state regulatory laws.
 The amusement park industry is highly unregulated and there is not a uniform system for reporting injuries – creating a serious danger that parks police their own accidents.
 This means that innocent consumers are often left in the dark about which amusement park is safe to visit and which rides are safe for their families.
 This creates real dangers for families and their precious small children.

 If you or a family member has suffered a catastrophic injury or fatality at an amusement park, water park or hayride, it is important that you contact an experienced amusement park lawyer to investigate the defective product and premise liability issues to determine if you have a case and who is responsible.
 Our aggressive legal team will bring the wrongdoers to justice and achieve the best results for you and your family.
 If you have been injured at an amusement park, please contact us at 1-800-752-1998 or 256-534-3435.